-At the beginning of the 20th century, Henry Ford revolutionized the way of making cars forever.
+At the beginning of the twentieth century Henry Ford revolutionized the way of making cars forever.
 In fact, Ford made the purchase of cars accessible even to the less wealthy classes by applying the principles of Taylorism to the assembly line, exploiting the economy of scale and creating an efficient production system.

 Similarly, it is fair to say that Elon Musk is carrying out a similar revolution in the space business.
 As we have seen, the Falcon 9 reduces the access to space cost by 90% compared to the Space Shuttle.
-Furthermore, the exponential growth of sattellite constellations will force manufacturers to adapt their production systems.
-As we have seen in the previous chart, currently the launch of satellites is around one hundred per year.
-This number does not justify the implementation of a complex production system.
-In fact, the system in this case is much more similar to the low-volume customization typical of the first industrial revolution.
+Furthermore, the exponential growth of sattellites constellations will force manufacturers to adapt their production system.
+As we have seen in the previous graph, to date the launch of satellites is around one hundred per year.
+This number does not justify the implementation of a complex production system: in fact the production system in this case is much more similar to the low-volume customization typical of the first industrial revolution.

-However, with constellations the scenario changes: development time will decrease as will the production cost due to the greater competitiveness required, while higher standardization will be necessary at equal quality level.
-We have already witnessed such a phenomenon in the automotive business more than a century ago.
+But with constellations the scenario changes: development times will decrease as will the cost for satellites due to the greater competitiveness required, while greater standardization will be necessary at equal (if not greater) level of quality.
+Things already seen in the automotive sector now more than a century ago.

-There is no doubt that May 30th, 2020 will be remembered as the beginning of a new era in space flight, and it is very likely that SpaceX will play a fundamental role.
+There is no doubt that May 30, 2020 will be remembered as the beginning of a new era in for space flight, and it is very likely that SpaceX will play a fundamental role.

-Cheaper missions involving satellite constellations will impact heavily on how business will be done in space.
+Cheaper missions involving satellite constellations will impact heavily on how to do business in space.
 Manufacturing companies will have to rethink their production systems, while more and more companies will see the possibility of doing business in space.
 If the 1960s marked the Moon race, the race to space that we will witness in the upcoming years will be marked by greater accessibility and therefore by greater private intervention.
-Therefore, it will be necessary to change the production approach, thus reducing time, cost and increasing quality at the same time.
+Therefore it will be necessary to change the production approach, thus reducing time and costs and at the same time increasing quality.

 A series of interesting challenges await us.